vsjanarthani/Tech-Blog-MVC/readme.md

 ![code](./assets/screenshot.png)

 ### Deployed-Link
 The application is deployed on Heroku.
-Here is the link to the deployed application [(https://my-tech-blog-mvc.herokuapp.com/)]
+Link to the deployed application [https://my-tech-blog-mvc.herokuapp.com/](https://my-tech-blog-mvc.herokuapp.com/)
 ### Questions
 If you have any questions, please reach out to the<br>
 Author: Janarthani V S <br>